-The Centre for Sustainable Energy (CSE) is working with our experienced partners, backed by Power to Change and Big Society Capital, to help this happen.
-We also need enthusiastic local people to make this exciting project a success!
+The Centre for Sustainable Energy (CSE) is working with our experienced partners, backed by Power to Change and Big Society Capital to make the exciting opportunity of transferring the ownership of the solar farm to the local community a reality.

 About Twemlows Solar Farm